-A search for the ‘Milan blaze’ into Google and it’s no surprise that a chic clothing retailer is the first to appear.
-But despite being a city famous for lighting up the fashion scene, gelato in all flavours and the striking Duomo cathedral, Milan has been in the news this week for a less than fashionable reason.
+Search for the ‘Milan blaze’ into Google and it’s no surprise that a chic clothing retailer appears first.
+It’s a city famous for lighting up the fashion scene, gelato in all flavours and the striking Duomo cathedral.
+Despite this however, Milan has been in the news this week for a less than fashionable reason.

 Cladding: The culprit:

-Once again, the culprit at hand which aided the spread of the fire, demolishing the 18-storey apartment building, was the use of flammable cladding – installed only a decade ago.
-Milan Mayor Giuseppe Sala expressed his surprise, stating that it was “unacceptable” a building just over a decade old showed itself to be so vulnerable.
+What aided the spread of the fire, demolishing the 18-storey apartment building?
+The use of flammable cladding – installed only a decade ago.
+Milan Mayor Giuseppe Sala expressed his surprise.
+He stated that it was “unacceptable” a building just over a decade old showed itself to be so vulnerable.
 While the Grenfell disaster resulted in 72 deaths, no lives were lost in Milan’s blaze.
-But the event has only set fuel to the fire – as questions of accountability, changes in legislation, and the need for governments around the world to take action remain.
+But the event has only set fuel to the fire.
+Questions of accountability, changes in legislation, and the need for governments around the world to take action remain.

 Post-Grenfell: What really changed?

 The worst UK residential fire since World War II – the Grenfell tragedy sparked the inquiry into high-rise building materials and an investigation as to who was responsible.
-A fire that burned for 60 hours before being put out by more than 250 London Brigade Firefighters – residents had expressed distinct concerns before the event itself.
-Two years on, and the first report from the inquiry revealed that the building’s exterior was indeed the central cause of the fire spreading and that the cladding used didn’t comply with regulations.
+The fire burned for 60 hours before being put out by more than 250 London Brigade Firefighters.
+Residents had expressed distinct concerns before the event itself.
+Two years on, and the first report from the inquiry revealed that the building’s exterior was indeed the central cause of the fire spreading.
+Furthermore, the cladding used didn’t comply with regulations.
 A second phase to investigate the broader causes began on the third anniversary in 2020.
-Local governments then investigated other tower blocks to find those that have similar cladding, and efforts to remove these are in progress.
+Local governments then investigated other tower blocks to find those that have similar cladding.
+Efforts to remove these are in progress.